getwilds/wilds-docker-library/ena-tools/README.md

 1. Uses Python 3.12-slim as the base image
 2. Adds metadata labels for documentation and attribution
+3. Installs Python dependencies (requests library with pinned version)
-3. Installs wget and CA certificates with pinned versions
+4. Installs wget and CA certificates with pinned versions
-4. Downloads ENA Browser Tools v1.7.2 from GitHub
+5. Downloads ENA Browser Tools v1.7.2 from GitHub
-5. Copies the Python scripts to `/usr/local/bin` and makes them executable
+6. Copies all Python scripts and modules to `/usr/local/bin` and makes the main scripts executable
-6. Performs cleanup to minimize image size
+7. Performs cleanup to minimize image size
-7. Verifies both tools are functional via help commands
+8. Verifies both tools are functional via help commands

 ## Security Scanning and CVEs